tmorgner/gro-game/Documentation/README.md

 ## Game interface

-The game will be a simple 2D clicker game.
+The game will be a simple 2D click game.

 The Game will show the land and plants in a side view.
 Bar charts indicate plant health, light and water levels and available nutients for each plant.